HephaestusVision/hephaestus/README.md

 Team members must be honest about how likely they are to finish their assigned work.
 Team members must be informed when a person is falling behind and the other members must be willing to help, within reason, to catch the person up.

+As soon as a person realizes they will be missing from a meeting, they will contact all people involved with that meeting.
+Email if there is enough time or text if it's last minute.

 If any of us break the rules, it will be noted in the project's peer-evaluation.

 ### Coding Practices ###